Umidly/style-guides/README.md

     *   Label: `0.9rem`, `font-weight: 500`

 ## Voice & Tone

-[Describe the personality and emotional quality of Umidly's communication.
-Are we friendly, professional, innovative, playful?
-Provide examples of how this tone should be applied in different scenarios (e.g., marketing, customer support, product UI).]

 *   **Overall Tone:** [e.g., Friendly, Professional, Empowering, Innovative]
 *   **Key Characteristics:** [e.g., Clear, Concise, Empathetic, Optimistic]